RAST-MoE-RL: A Regime-Aware Spatio-Temporal MoE Framework for Deep Reinforcement Learning in Ride-Hailing: Regime-Aware Spatio-Temporal MDP (RAST-MDP)

 A critical challenge in applying RL to ride-hailing is reward design: naive time-weighted formulations are brittle and invite reward hacking.
 For example, over-penalizing pickup delay can drive the policy to reject distant passengers or hold requests indefinitely, while over-penalizing batching delay collapses to myopic ``match-immediately’’ behavior.
 To avoid such pathologies, we design instantaneous reward $r_t$ around incremental costs with adaptive safeguards:

 Here $\Delta W^{\text{match}}_t$ and $\Delta W^{\text{pickup}}_t$ are the marginal increases in matching and pickup waits (hours), weighted by $c_m$ and $c_p(t)$.
 The pickup weight $c_p(t)$ is modulated from the surrogate model (\S\ref{sec:mfd-surrogate}), encouraging batching in free flow but discouraging it under heavy load.
-The soft constraint $g(s_t,a_t)\!\le\!\alpha$, where $g(s_t,a_t)$ measures service-quality violations (we use the fraction of late matches or pickups) and $\alpha$ is a tolerance level (we allow at most 5\% of requests to exceed a delay threshold), is enforced by an adaptive multiplier updated online,
+The soft constraint $g(s_t,a_t)\!\le\!\alpha$, where $g(s_t,a_t)$ measures service-quality violations (we use the fraction of late matches or pickups) and $\alpha$ is a tolerance level, is enforced by an adaptive multiplier updated online,

 so that penalties increase when violations exceed the tolerance and relax otherwise.
+In our study, we allowed at most 5\% of requests to exceed a delay threshold, which represents realistic service-quality thresholds used by major Transportation Network Companies (TNCs).
+Please refer to Appendix~\ref{app:alpha-sensitivity} for performance sensitivity to $\alpha$.
 Therefore, the algorithm learns the batching–service balance instead of relying on a fixed hand-tuned ratio (e.g., the 4:1 weights in \citet{QIN2021103239}).
+Note that $\xi$ acts as a learning rate for $\lambda$, and that, in a real-world environment with finite demand and cyclic fluctuations, the adaptive multiplier should converge even in the presence of demand spikes.
+The convergence plot and further intuition of $\lambda$ are illustrated in Appendix~\ref{app:lambda_update}.

 This formulation ensures that (i) rewards reflect marginal operational impact, (ii) collapse strategies such as indefinite holding or selective matching are unattractive, and (iii) the batching–pickup trade-off adapts naturally to evolving supply–demand regimes.
-The convergence plot and further intuition of $\lambda$ are illustrated in Appendix~\ref{app:lambda_update}.